omeka/omeka-s-enduser/docs/modules/inverseproperties.md

 	- Has Format & Is Format Of
 	- Has Part & Is Part Of
 	- Has Version & Is Version Of
+	- Relation (can be its own inverse property).
 - Bibliographic Ontology (`bibo:`):
 	- citedBy and cites
 	- presents and presentedAt